lucapinello/CRISPResso/README.rst

 The required inputs are:

 - Two files for paired-end reads or a single file for single-end reads in fastq format (fastq.gz files are also accepted).
 The reads are assumed to be already trimmed for adapters.
-If reads are not trimmed, please use the   --trim_sequences option and the   --trimmomatic_options_string  if you are using an adapted different than Nextera.
+If reads are not trimmed, please use the   --trim_sequences option and the   --trimmomatic_options_string  if you are using an adapter different than Nextera.
 - The reference amplicon sequence must also be provided.

 Example: